The Mission

 Donation Bin Locations

-As of Fall 2025, donations can be dropped off in the following locations:
+As of Spring 2026, donations can be dropped off in the following locations:

-• Environmental, Education, Science, and Technology (ESAT Building)
+• Environmental, Education, Science, and Technology (ESAT Building): 1st floor facing the main staircase

-• Center for Visual Arts and Design (CVAD/Art Building)
+• Center for Visual Arts and Design (CVAD/Art Building): In the main courtyard on the east wall

 What We Accept

-We are currently accepting undamaged clothing, bedding/towels, accessories, fabric, textile scraps, and accessories.
+We are currently accepting washed clothing, bedding/towels, accessories, fabric, textile scraps, and accessories.
 For health & safety reasons, we are unable to accept used undergarments and dirty items.
-Please avoid contributing food or trash to the bins and find your nearest trash receptacle.
+Please avoid contributing food or trash to avoid contamination of the reusable materials.

 UNT Zero Waste Textile Initiative